 Yukio Mishima was a twentieth century Japanese author, poet, playwright, actor, model and film director.
 He was also an ardent nationalist, with extreme right wing views.
 His death in 1970, aged just 45, came as a result of a failed coup d’ etat through which he sought to restore power to the emperor and return Japan to its pre-war glory.
 After failing to incite the desired rebellion, Mishima committed the ritual suicide known as seppukku, cutting open his abdomen with a short knife, before being decapitated by one of his followers.

 The Sailor Who Fell from Grace with the Sea was first published in 1963, and was translated into English by Jonathan Nathan in 1965.
-In this book, Mishima presents us with multiple examples of misogyny, toxic masculinity, and xenophobic nationalism all without a hint of irony.
-It is a challenging book in both content and outlook, yet Mishima’s prose style is disarmingly beautiful, and keeps you reading right to the grizzly end.
+In this book, Mishima presents us with multiple examples of misogyny, and xenophobic nationalism.
+As such, it is a challenging book in both content and outlook.
+Yet Mishima’s prose style is disarmingly beautiful, and keeps you reading right to the grizzly end.

 The plot itself centres around a group of thirteen year old boys; self-professed geniuses who believe that they alone have the ability to see society for what it is.
-This sense of the adult world as somehow phoney or false, obviously echoes the preoccupations of perhaps the most famous literary teen: The Catcher in the Rye‘s Holden Caulfield, a connection which only strengthens as we learn of the boys’ parental wealth and fundamental sense of privilege.
+This sense of the adult world as somehow phoney or false, echoes the preoccupations of The Catcher in the Rye‘s Holden Caulfield, a connection which only strengthens as we learn of the boys’ parental wealth and fundamental sense of privilege.
 They are described as ‘smallish delicate boys, and excellent students,’ an image which disguises their dangerous attitudes, and the lengths towards which they are prepared to go in their pursuit of freedom from the taboos and restrictions of society.
 That they feel superior to the rest of society is made abundantly clear: